-Hurricane Katrina took place a dozen years ago, but, for most, the vivid memories of devastation will never go away.
-More than one million homes were damaged in the storm, including 134,000 in New Orleans alone.
+Hurricane Sandy took place years ago, but, for most, the vivid memories of devastation will never go away.
+Almost one million homes and business were damaged or destroyed in the storm, including 350,000 homes in New Jersey alone.

-It’s impossible to dampen the massive devastation storms such as Katrina dole out, but there are things people can do to minimize damage.
+It’s impossible to dampen the massive devastation storms such as Sandy dole out, but there are things people can do to minimize damage.
 One such thing is to make use of modular homes.